EMC-Viroscience/updated_illumina_workflow/README.md

 ## Customization

 **Output Folder:**
+These change be provided using a configuration file.

-You can provide a custom OUTPUT_FOLDER via a configuration file.
+You can provide a custom OUTPUT_FOLDER  by adding the flag `--config OUTPUT_FOLDER="processed_mydate"`

+You can provide a desired length for filtering short contigs by adding the flag (default is 250) `--config MIN_CONTIG_LEN="300"` \
+also uncomment fil_renamed_contigs output and respective code in assemble_filtered

 **Resource Allocation:**
 The number of threads and memory for each rule are set dynamically.
 You can adjust these values using the threads and resources directives in each rule.